 "(2) Ease of adult opening—(i) Senior-adult test.
 Except for products specified in paragraph (b)(2)(ii) of this section, special packaging shall have a senior adult use effectiveness (SAUE) of not less than 90% for the senior-adult panel test of §1700.20(a)(3)."

-Thankfully, the Up and Away campaign is working to educate both parents and children on household medication safety.
-There is plenty of info on their website and even a coloring book for kids.
-When we teach pharmacy students how to counsel patients on proper medicine storage, we focus on temperature and humidity, but should also be focusing on medication safety in the home, so Up and Away is a great website to introduce students to on rotation or even in labs.
+When we teach pharmacy students how to counsel patients on proper medicine storage, we focus on temperature and humidity, but should also focus on medication safety in the home, so Up and Away is a great website to introduce students to on rotation or even in labs.